90s Kids’ Breakfasts, Ranked

 Disclaimer: I am a member of the Amazon Affiliate program and earn on qualifying purchases.

 I’m not 100% sure what kids these days eat for breakfast, but according to the ever-so reliable source of Instagram, parents are a lot more concerned about healthy eating than they were in my day.
-As one of the many millennials from the good ol’ US of A who spent the bulk of their childhood in the 90s, I somehow made it to adulthood on a sugar-fueled diet of cereal and Costco bulk items.
+As one of the many millennials from the good ol’ US of A who spent most of their childhood in the 90s, I somehow made it to adulthood on a sugar-fueled diet of cereal and Costco bulk items.

 I’ve compiled a ranking of 10 common breakfast items that us 90s children had for breakfast.
 Before anyone piles on to brag that their mom made them scrambled eggs and pancakes every day, let me note that I have only included common PACKAGED items in this list.